No matter which way the wind blows,

 Creative Writing at Brunel University London

-the semi-poetic ramblings of a teenage mind
+the semi-poetic ramblings of an early-twenties mind

 Sharing the Gift of Life through Poetry, Stories, Testimonials, and Creative Writing.